DaveyEke/CoffeeMastersSwiftUIApp/README.md

 # SwiftUI Course Project

 A SwiftUI app built while taking the [Introduction to iOS App Development and Swift](https://frontendmasters.com/courses/ios-swift/) course taught by Maximiliano Firtman on Frontend Masters.
-After completing the course’s core project, I went further by adding:
+After completing the core exercises, I added a few enhancements:
 - A Likes feature to favorite items
 - A Filters section to quickly narrow results
 - An Alert to confirm or inform about important actions